-As a further test of the metallicity dependence of LFBOTs, we place their hosts on the BPT diagram, typically used to separate star-forming galaxies and AGN \citep{Baldwin1981, Veilleux1987, Kewley2001, kewley2006, kauffmann2003}.
+As a further test of the metallicity dependence of LFBOTs, we place their hosts on the BPT diagram, typically used to separate star-forming galaxies and AGN \citep{Baldwin1981, Veilleux1987, Kewley2001, kewley2006, kauffmann2003}, in Figure~\ref{fig:BPT}.
+For comparison, we also show the SDSS field galaxy sample (the largest population of field galaxies that have been analyzed along the BPT diagram and the one used to determine the AGN and star-forming galaxy separation; \citealt{sdssdr7}), SLSN-I host sample from \citet{perley2016}, LGRB host sample from \citet{niino2017}, and CCSN (II, Ibc, and Ibn) host samples from \citet{qin2024}.
 In Figure~\ref{fig:BPT}, we highlight three variations of the BPT diagram: $\log(\textrm{OIII}/\textrm{H}\beta)$ versus $\log(\textrm{NII}/\textrm{H}\alpha)$, $\log(\textrm{SII}/\textrm{H}\alpha)$, and $\log(\textrm{OI}/\textrm{H}\alpha)$, along with the \citet{kewley2006} and \citet{cf2010} star-forming galaxy-AGN demarcation lines.
-For all LFBOT hosts with spectra, we present the median and 68\% interval on these emission line ratios in Table~\ref{tab:met}\footnote{\citet{ho2020_koala} and \citet{yao2022} also determined host galaxy emission line fluxes and/or ratios for the hosts of ZTF18abvkwl and AT2020mrf, respectively, using various line fitting techniques.
+For all LFBOT hosts with spectra, we present their emission line ratios in Table~\ref{tab:met}\footnote{\citet{ho2020_koala} and \citet{yao2022} also determined host galaxy emission line fluxes and/or ratios for the hosts of ZTF18abvkwl and AT2020mrf, respectively, using various line fitting techniques.
 Our \texttt{Prospector}-determined emission line ratios are consistent within error to their findings.}.
 For the host of CSS161010, we do not use the \texttt{Prospector}-determined emission line fluxes for [OIII$\lambda5007$] and H$\beta$, as the model fit determined a higher H$\beta$ flux density than [OIII$\lambda5007$], when this is clearly not the case from examining the host spectrum (see Figure~\ref{fig:appsed}).
 Instead, we subtract its observed spectrum from the spectral continuum model output by \texttt{Prospector} and estimate emission line flux densities by fitting the lines with a Gaussian function and integrating under the curves.
 We use the spectral noise to determine error.
 We do not find similar issues when examining other lines in its spectrum or the \texttt{Prospector} model fits to other hosts; thus, this problem is unique to the CSS161010 host fit and likely caused by the fact that these lines are so weakly detected in the host spectrum.